Williams, Arizona: Government

 The City of Williams has adopted the Council-Manager form of government.
 The Williams City Council is the city's legislative body.
 The seven-member council oversee the operations of the city government and sets policy by approving programs, appropriating funds, enacting laws and appointing the City Manager and other officers such as the City Attorney, City Clerk and City Magistrate.
 Williams' Mayor and City Council are elected at large.
 The Mayor serves a two-year term and Council members serve overlapping four-year terms.
-John Moore is the current Mayor of Williams, having first been elected in 2008.
-Before being elected as Mayor, Moore was a former Williams police chief and had been on Williams City Council for four years before being elected Mayor.

 The City Manager is appointed by, and serves at the pleasure of, the City Council and is responsible for overseeing the daily operations of the city.
 The role of the City Manager is to execute the policies and programs established by the City Council and to provide administrative leadership and management of municipal operations.

 Federally, Williams is part of Arizona's 2nd congressional district.
-Most recently it was represented by Republican Rick Renzi from 2003 to 2009, Democrat Ann Kirkpatrick following the 2008 election, Republican Paul Gosar following the 2010 election, again by Ann Kirkpatrick following the 2012 and 2014 elections, and since 2017 by Democrat Tom O'Halleran.